Codium-ai/codiumai-vscode-release/README.md

 ### Report a bug

-Had a bug with CodiumAI?
+Had a bug with Codiumate?
 Report us via email (support@codium.ai), [Discord](https://discord.gg/kG35uSHDBc) or open a [GitHub issue](https://github.com/Codium-ai/codiumai-vscode-release/issues), and provide us with your request ID.
 You can copy it from the CodiumAI panel:

 ![](https://raw.githubusercontent.com/Codium-ai/codiumai-vscode-release/main/media/docs/SendRequstID.png)